telliott99/Archimedes/pi.md

 The corresponding formulas for inside ``a`` and outside ``A`` areas are (for a circle of unit radius)

 ```
-A' = 2a'A/(a' + A)
+2/A' = 1/a' + 1/A
 a' = √(aA)
 ```

-The perimeter gives the ratio to the diameter, since $\pi \times d = C$, where the circumference <i>C</i> is also called the perimeter.
+The perimeter gives the ratio to the diameter, since pi x d = C, where the circumference <i>C</i> is also called the perimeter.

 The similar sets of formulas are subtly different.

 To go from ``p`` and ``P`` to the primed version, we start with the first formula, while for area we must start with the square root.

-The formula $P' = 2pP/(p + P)$ is called the <i>harmonic mean</i>, while $p' = \sqrt{pP'}$ is called the geometric mean.
+The formula P' = 2pP/(p + P) is called the <i>harmonic mean</i>, while p' = sqrt(pP') is called the geometric mean.

 #### Perimeter and area:  derivation

-In the first write-up we go from the half-angle formulas to the perimeter formulas.
+First let's go from the half-angle formulas to the perimeter formulas.

 - [Perimeter](pdfs/Perimeter geom.pdf)

-The area is related to a circle of unit radius, since $\pi \times r^2 = A$.
+The area is related to a circle of unit radius, since pi x r^2 = A.

-Next we go from the half-angle formulas to the areaa formulas.
+Next, from the half-angle formulas to the area formulas.

 - [Area](pdfs/Area geom.pdf)

 #### Geometry

-In an alternative approach, we derive the formulas for perimeter and area from basic geometry.
+In yet one more alternative approach, we derive the formulas for perimeter and area from basic geometry.
 The perimeter is first

 - [Perimeter by geometry](pdfs/Geometry1.pdf)